mohjaiswal/CardShield/README.md

 <b>Question:</b>Is there a higher number of fraudulent transactions made during this time frame versus the rest of the day?

-<b>Answer:</b> The population average of sub 2 dollar transactions is 10% of 350/3500.
+<b>Answer:</b> The population average of sub 2 dollar transactions is 10% or 350/3500.
 Between 7-9am this number is around 11%, therefore you could say that the likleyhood of having a fraudulent transaction is numerically higher, only by a bit.
 Regardless to say that there is a good chance that fraud and time of day are not highly correlated.

 #